Raykosan/ComfyUI_RaykoStudio/README.md

 - **LoRA Management** - Add, enable/disable, and adjust strengths for multiple LoRAs with an intuitive visual interface
 - **Persistent Storage** - LoRA configurations are saved per node and persist across sessions
 - **Folder Structure** - Browse LoRAs with folder tree navigation
 - **Search Functionality** - Quickly find LoRAs by name
+- **Presets of model sets** - Save model sets to presets for quick switching between models

 ### 📃 Notes
 - When dual CLIP mode is disabled, clip_name2 is visible but disabled (grayed out)
 - The node automatically falls back to single CLIP mode if clip_name2 is empty
 - LoRA strengths can be set independently for model and CLIP
 - All settings are saved with your workflow and persist across ComfyUI sessions

 ---
 ---